UMAprotocol/UMIPs/UMIPs/umip-170.md

 Price settlement can happen only in one of two ways:

-- Return the `1` value if the claim is true.
+- Return the `1` value if the claim is true and publicly verifiable.
 - Return the `0` value if the claim is false or cannot be resolved.

 # Motivation